-Overall the F1 3s are a good all round tyre which tick the boxes for me.
+Overall the F1 3s are a good all-round tyre which tick the boxes for me.
 The reduction in road noise was our biggest concern with the car (especially with it being an estate) and we wouldn’t hesitate to buy them again.

 Best place to buy tyres

-We found that the best prices we could find on tyres was Black Circles.
+We found that the best prices we could find on tyres were Black Circles.
 The deliver direct to your door or you can have them fitted at a local authorised garage of your choice.
 I opted to have them delivered as used my trusted tyre fitter, the diamond cut finish of the MK3 VRS alloys are very easy to damage.
-If you’re local fitter is on Black Circle’s list then you are quids in as it works out much cheaper.
+If your local fitter is on Black Circle’s list then you are quids in as it works out much cheaper.
 Check out their website for more details – http://www.blackcircles.com

 What the VRS Community Says:

 We put this question to the community and opinion was split.
 Some owners agreed with my recommendation of the Goodyear Eagle F1 Asymmetric 3 however the Pirelli P Zero’s and Bridgestone Potenza seemed to be very popular too.
 We expected overwhelming support for the F1 but was surprised to see how popular the Pirellis P Zeros were.